Minthara: Conception and development

 Her appearance and attire changed significantly during development.
 The earliest design (pictured) was later reused for her Magic: the Gathering card's art.

 Written by Baldur's Gate 3 lead writer Adam Smith, Minthara is a drow, a matriarchal race of elves with grey skin, white hair, and red eyes.
 One of the game's available companions the player can recruit, she was intended as a "sidekick" character, her role in the story was in part meant to shed a different light on one of the game's major villains.
 Due to this, unlike other available companions she was excluded from the array of "Origin" options the player could choose at the start of the game.
 Her personality was meant to portray a paranoid individual with depth, displaying "tenderness" and a deep caring for individuals.
 Initially under the control of the game's antagonist, a telepathic monster called "The Absolute", she was written to behave in a chaotic manner and as a "blunt weapon" for its use.
 According to Smith, after being freed, her character arc was meant to portray her shift into a more "pragmatic" approach to evil, "somebody who picks her targets very carefully".
 To illustrate this, they wrote her to question the player why they kept her alive if they choose to, and to distrust the player's character if they do evil actions without proper justification.
 While Smith did not want to portray her as having a "redemption arc", he did want to illustrate her as "softening" to the idea of working with a group, and enjoyed player's positive reactions towards her character.

 After release, Larian Studios discovered that an oversight caused a significant amount of Minthara's dialogue to be disabled.
 In an interview with IGN, the game's director Swen Vincke felt this may have negatively impacted how players perceived the character, and fixed it as quickly as possible.
 While initially the player was intended to do a particular evil act to recruit Minthara as a companion, players found options to get around killing her for the "good" path of that particular quest by exploiting a bug in the game where if she was knocked out instead of killed, the quest would complete as if she were dead.
-Though she would become unresponsive if encountered later, players discovered if they used two spells in conjunction, "Polymorph" and "Dominate Animal", they could transform her into a sheep companion temporarily, and then bring her to a point in the game where it would allow the player to recruit her normally.
+Though she would become unresponsive if encountered later, players discovered if they used two spells in conjunction, "Polymorph" and "Dominate Beast", they could transform her into a sheep companion temporarily, and then bring her to a point in the game where it would allow the player to recruit her normally.
 After reading a webcomic that made light of the bug, Smith felt it made sense in the game's narrative that she would survive if knocked out, and in a later patch they allowed players to simply knock her out and recruit her later, bypassing the original intended path in a much simpler manner.